ryanoasis/nerd-fonts/readme.md

    * Coming soon with external hosting :)
  * [PragmataPro](http://www.fsd.it/fonts/pragmatapro.htm)

-## Motivation (Original Rationale)
+## Project History

-* Originally created for use with [vim-devicons] vim plugin to add glyphs (icons) as labels for files based on the filetype extension or entire path
+### Motivation (Original Rationale)

-## Other
+* Originally created for use with [vim-devicons] vim plugin to add glyphs (icons) as labels for files based on the filetype extension or entire path.
+This project began as a part of the [vim-devicons] repo but soon it became apparent it did not belong tied to the vim plugin.
+I thought it might benefit others better as a separate project and allow a wider range of uses.
+This project started before I knew about Fontconfig provided solution, although a patched font still has some benefits over the Fontconfig.

-* project/repo previously known as 'nerd-filetype-glyphs-fonts-patcher', 'font-nerd-icons'
+* project and repository previously known as 'nerd-filetype-glyphs-fonts-patcher' and 'font-nerd-icons'

 ## License